 If you answered “YES” to any of the above, it might be a good idea to consider hiring a professional mold inspector to get your property tested for mold.

-- History of Moisture – If there has been a history of leaks, floods, humidity, or other moisture issues in your residential or commercial property, there could be mold developing behind your walls, underfloor, or within ceiling voids.
+- History of Moisture – If there has been a history of leaks, floods, humidity, or other moisture issues in your residential or commercial property, mold could develop behind your walls, underfloor, or within ceiling voids.
 Testing can provide valuable information regarding the moldiness of a space that has been affected by water intrusion or humidity.

 - Potential Health Concerns – Indoor fungal growth can mean potential health effects that vary from very minor to severe.
 Mold affects every individual very differently.
 If you have health concerns that could be stemming from mold exposure, it might be a good idea to have your property tested and checked.

 - General Concern – An inspection with the collection of air or surface samples can be a simple precautionary step.
-There might not be any major signs of mold, but you just want to get the property checked for peace of mind, or so you can get ahead of any issues that could be lingering without notice.
+There might not be any major signs of mold, but you just want to get the property checked for peace of mind, or so you can avoid any issues lingering without notice.

 - 3rd-Party Requirement – If another party is challenging your reports of mold (or not mold), sampling will provide scientific proof of whether or not mold is an issue.
 Sampling is often helpful in situations like real estate transactions, tenant/landlord disputes, or workplace concerns.